 This dive site is between Playa Shon Mosa and Playa Chiki and that means that the underwater world is a mixture of both.
 The drop-off is also here near the shore.

 From shore you cross a stretch of sand till you reach the point where the slope increases till about 30 – 40 degrees.
 Going Westward in the direction of Playa Chiki shows you the variation in height of the coral that I find so typical of Playa Chiki.
 Also here an abundance of sponges and healthy coral.

-Probably because these San Juan sites are less visited than the other publicly accessible dive sites along this coast the coral and sponges are larger.
+All of the San Juan Plantatation dive sites are less visited than the other publicly accessible dive sites therefore you will find that the corals and sponges are larger.

 San Juan Plantation Beaches

-The main draw of the San Juan area are the beautiful and undeveloped beaches that exist on the fringes of the plantations coastline.
+The main draw of the San Juan area in Curaçao is the beautiful and undeveloped beaches that exist on the fringes of the plantations coastline.
 Although many sources only refer to three beaches, there are in fact four in total.
-From west to east these include a small cove called Playa San Juan Chikitu, then the known beaches of Manzalina, Shon Mosa, and Largu.
+From west to east these include a small cove called Playa Chiki, then the known beaches of Manzaliña, Shon Mosa, and Largu.

 How to get to Playa Playa Manzaliña

 Coming from the Eastern side of the island you have to go to the Western Part.
 Driving along the only road to this part of the island, “road to Westpunt”, you drive past Landhuis Daniel and past the small village of “Terra Kora” until you see the sign to “Soto”.
 There, turn left and follow this road past the entrance to “Cas Abou”, a few kilometers more and you see a sign “San Juan”.